 Soil cuttings from the well borings will be transported to Dunn Field and placed on plastic sheeting; the cuttings will be covered by plastic sheeting held in place by perimeter weights.
 Upon completion of drilling, one soil sample will be collected for approximately each 5 cubic yards of soil cuttings.
 At each sample location, approximately 6 inches of surface soil will be removed and samples will be collected for VOC analysis by standard extraction and by TCLP extraction.
-Soil samples for standard extraction will be collected with an Encore[TM] sampler.
+Soil samples for standard extraction will be collected with a Terracore sampler.
 Soil samples for TCLP extraction, which requires greater sample volume, will be collected by completely filling a 4-ounce jar for each location.
 If standard analysis demonstrates the VOC concentrations are less than the Dunn Field RGs, the soil cuttings will be spread on Dunn Field.
-If the soil concentrations exceed the RGs, TCLP VOC results will be reviewed to confirm the soil meets requirements for disposal as non-hazardous waste at a Comprehensive Environmental Response, Compensation and Liability Act (CERCLA)-approved facility in the Memphis area.
+If the soil concentrations exceed the RGs, TCLP VOC results will be reviewed to confirm the soil meets requirements for disposal as non-hazardous waste at a CERCLA-approved facility in the Memphis area.

 Water IDW will be stored in a Baker frac tank at a location to be determined during mobilization.
 The tank will be properly labeled with the water source (equipment decon and well development) and the start/end dates.
-After well installation, development and sampling are completed, grab samples of wastewater will be collected by Cascade Drilling for complete TCLP analysis and disposal as non-hazardous waste at a CERCLA-approved facility in the Memphis area.
+After well installation, development and sampling are completed, grab samples of wastewater will be collected by the drilling contractor for complete TCLP analysis and disposal as non-hazardous waste at a CERCLA-approved facility in the Memphis area.